pydata/xarray/doc/user-guide/time-series.rst

 The ``.dt`` accessor works on both coordinate dimensions as well as multi-dimensional data.

-xarray also supports a notion of "virtual" or "derived" coordinates for `datetime components`__ implemented by pandas, including "year", "month", "day", "hour", "minute", "second", "dayofyear", "week", "dayofweek", "weekday" and "quarter":
+Xarray also supports a notion of "virtual" or "derived" coordinates for `datetime components`__ implemented by pandas, including "year", "month", "day", "hour", "minute", "second", "dayofyear", "week", "dayofweek", "weekday" and "quarter":